khanmjk/altsoftwareplanning/README.md

 ### AI Assistant

+The AI Assistant has been refactored into a powerful, stateful **Action Agent** with a clean "Controller" (`ai/aiAgentController.js`) and "Toolset" (`ai/aiAgentToolset.js`) architecture.

 * **AI System Generation:** From the home screen, use the "Create with AI" button to generate a complete, realistic system and 3-year plan from a single text prompt.
 * **Settings Management:** A globally accessible "AI Assistant" button in the top bar allows you to enable/disable AI mode and securely save your API key in local storage.
-The modal provides explicit instructions and disclaimers for using a free API key.
-* **Loading Animation:** A spinner provides visual feedback while the AI is processing your request.
-* **Generation Statistics:** After a system is created, a panel displays metrics about the LLM interaction, including token and character counts for the input and output.
+* **Stateful, Multi-Turn Conversation:** The agent now maintains a full chat session history (`chatSessionHistory`).
+You can ask follow-up questions, and the AI will remember the context of your previous messages, just like a real conversation.
+The session resets when you load a new system.
+* **Action Agent & Tool Use:** The AI can now perform actions and "drive the app."
+You can ask it to make changes to the system data (e.g., "Add a new initiative," "Move this engineer," "Delete this service").
+The AI will formulate a JSON-based "plan" which the `aiAgentController` executes using the `aiAgentToolset`.
+* **`/` Command Discoverability:** To see what actions the agent can perform, simply type `/` in the chat input.
+A pop-up menu will appear showing all available commands (like `/addInitiative`, `/moveEngineerToTeam`).
+* **True Context-Awareness:** The AI's context is now synchronized with *exactly* what you see on the UI.
+When you ask a question, the agent scrapes the *calculated data* from your current view (e.g., the `teamLoadSummary` and `planningTable` data from the "Year Plan" view, or the filtered data from the "Dashboard" view) and sends it with your question.
+This ensures its analysis is always based on the toggles and filters you have selected.
+* **Expert Analysis:** The AI is prompted to be an expert engineering partner.
+You can ask it to:
+    * **Analyze Team Composition:** "Find hiring risks" or "Analyze the ratio of junior to senior engineers."
+    * **Optimize Plans:** "Suggest SDE-Year reductions for 2-3 BTL initiatives" or "How can I optimize this plan to fit more work?"
+    * **Find Bottlenecks:** "Inspect the capacity constraints and find anomalies" or "Which teams are overloaded in this plan?"
+* **Token Usage Tracking:** The chat panel now displays a running total of the "Session Tokens" used, so you are aware of your API usage.
+* **Image Suggestions:** Certain suggested questions (e.g., “Generate a block diagram…”) will attempt to create diagrams via Imagen.
+(Note: This is still mocked, as noted in "Getting Started").

 ### System Navigation